In this post, I’m going to tell you exactly how you can have your carpet to tile transitions so they are flush, smooth, and even.

 - Float some patching compound

-My friends at Hamilton Tile in Georgia, show how to install carpet shims, or ramps, so that you can make your tile to carpet transition flush and even.
+My friends at Hamilton Tile in Georgia show how to install carpet shims, or ramps, so that you can make your tile-to-carpet transition flush and even.

-Another way, of accomplishing this is to float a compound on the subfloor to ramp up to the tile.
+Another way of accomplishing this is to float a compound on the subfloor to ramp up to the tile.
 One of the products that I use in my floor-flattening video should work fine.
 I’ve also seen carpet layers use products similar to Fix-all for this purpose.

 Uneven flooring

-This might be because your carpet is glued to the subfloor with no pad underneath or perhaps, there is another reason.
+This might be because your carpet is glued to the subfloor with no pad underneath, or perhaps there is another reason.

 Conclusion

-We’ve covered how to achieve a perfectly even carpet to tile transition for most applications.
+We’ve covered how to achieve a perfectly even carpet-to-tile transition for most applications.
 Let me know what questions you have in the comments below.

 Frequently Asked Questions about Carpet to Tile Transitions